Setup

 You may wish to configure the following options next:

-Bot Configuration: AUTO
+Bot Configuration: Automatic Setup

 Tickets provides an option to automatically create a basic configuration for you.
 This isn't recommended since the settings are unlikely to be to your preference, and a reaction panel is not automatically created.
 For information on creating reaction panels, see our guide here.